cuiIRISA/Prompt-Feedback-Optimizer-ML-BLOG/Draft.md

 In this blog post, we'll explore how we've leveraged user and system feedback to continuously improve and optimize our instruction prompts.
 This feedback-driven approach has enabled us to create more effective prompts that adapt to various subsystems while maintaining high performance across different use cases.

-## Feedback is important for improving the performance of LLM
+## Feedback and Reasoning: The Key to LLM Performance Improvement

 While Large Language Models (LLMs) have demonstrated remarkable capabilities, they can sometimes struggle with complex or ambiguous inputs.
 This is where feedback mechanisms become essential.
 By incorporating feedback loops, LLMs can learn from their mistakes, refine the instruction, and adapt to challenging scenarios.